eh8/chenglab/README.md

 > [!WARNING]
 > NixOS configurations are tailored for my devices.
 You'll need to create your
-> own config in the `machines/` folder before you install.
+> own config in the `machines/` folder and create an entry in `flake.nix` before you install.

 ## Useful commands